T. H. McAllister, N. Y.

 The mounting for the Objectives is made with the " London Society Screw," so that the Objectives of all first-class makers, can be used with the instrument.

-Other microscopes made by T. H. McAllister were the Student's Model microscope and the smaller Popular Model
+Other microscopes made by T. H. McAllister include the Student's Model, the Physician's Model, and the smaller Popular Model.